-Manufacturers and oil and gas producers also qualify for the PM&E exemption for transmission or distribution of qualifying petroleum or natural gas, qualifying minerals, other goods or software.
-For more information, please see Bulletin PST 110, Production Machinery and Equipment Exemption and Bulletin PST 113, Oil and Gas Industry - Producers and Processors.
+Manufacturers and mine operators also qualify for the PM&E exemption for transmission or distribution of qualifying minerals, goods or software.
+For more information, please see Bulletin PST 110, Production Machinery and Equipment Exemption and Bulletin PST 111, Mining Industry.